-The Christopher Longest Lecture Series was established at the University of Mississippi in 1960 by Ann Waller Reins Longest, in recognition of Christopher Longest’s distinguished service to the university from 1908 to 1951 in the departments of Classics and Modern Languages.
-The annual lecture series, sheltered in the departments of Modern Languages and English, features visiting scholars in these fields.
+The Christopher Longest Lecture Series was established at the University of Mississippi in 1960 by Ann Waller Reins Longest to enrich the university and to to honor her husband, Christopher Longest, for his distinguished service from 1908 to 1951 in the departments of Classics and Modern Languages.
+The annual lecture, sheltered in the departments of Modern Languages and English, features visiting scholars in these fields.

-Toril Moi: Dr. Toril Moi is the James B. Duke Professor of Literature and Romance Studies, and Professor of English, and Theater Studies at Duke University.
-She is also Director of the Center for Philosophy, Arts and Literature at Duke.
-Professor Moi received her bachelor’s degree in French, Spanish and Comparative Literature (1976), master of arts in Comparative Literature (1980) and doctor of philosophy (1985) from the University of Bergen.
+Professor Moi is also Director of Duke’s Center for Philosophy, Arts and Literature.
+She received her bachelor’s degree in French, Spanish and Comparative Literature (1976), master of arts in Comparative Literature (1980) and doctor of philosophy (1985) from the University of Bergen.
 Dr. Moi has three broad areas of interest: feminist theory and women’s writing; the intersection of literature, philosophy and aesthetics; and ordinary language philosophy in the tradition of Wittgenstein, Cavell and Austin.
 She also works on theater.
 In her work on literature and theater she is particularly interested in the emergence of modernism in the late 19th century and early 20th century.
 Professor Moi is the author of Sexual/Textual Politics; What is a Woman?, Henrik Ibsen and the Birth of Modernism, and, most recently, the second edition of Simone de Beauvoir: The Making of an Intellectual Woman.

 A distinguished Spanish literature scholar and professor in the humanities at the University of Chicago discussed the “Spanish Golden Age” November 29 at the University of Mississippi, Frederick A. de Armas delivered the 51st annual Christopher Longest Lecture at 6 p.m. in Bondurant Auditorium.
 A reception preceded the lecture at 5 p.m., and both events were free and open to the public.